d0m3k/chatham-weather/README.md

 # `chatham-weather` — forecast of the future

-This project is using Chatham weather API to provide its users with current data about weather in cities of their choice.
+This project is using Chatham weather API (as defined [here][api]) to provide its users with current data on weather in locations of their choice.

 ## Feature list

-Predicted features include:
+Features include:
 * Ability to filter cities with provided predictions;
-* Adding up to five cities to your favourites list for further faster reference (and cool dashboard look);
+* Adding cities to your favourites list for further faster reference (and cool dashboard look);
-* Seeing some cool data about selected cities, like photos from Google Places, if granted by our API;
+* Setting and managing the default location, loaded on application startup;
-* Having configurable whether user prefers °C or °F (duh), 12/24h time and whether and if they prefer Forecast.io or World Weather.
+* Having configurable whether user prefers °C or °F, 12/24h time and their forecast provider: Forecast.io or World Weather.

-### Technicalities
+## Technicalities

 Project uses Angular in version `1.5.11`, as provided by `bower` bootstrapped from [seed app][seed].
+[Bootstrap][bootstrap] is used for convenient responsiveness magic.
+[Font Awesome][fa] provides some UI icons, and [Weather Icons][weather-icons] are used for enhancing forecasts with nice weathery iconography.

 User preferences are being held in local storage of their browser.

-More details in a near future.
+## Getting to work

 ### Clone `chatham-weather`